Matthew Prescott has specialised in technology and corporate and commercial law since joining the firm in 2001.

 Matthew’s expertise extends to all forms of intellectual property and associated rights.
 His team manages the trade mark portfolios of an international hotel chain, a major Australian energy company, and a worldwide group of educational institutions.
 He has successfully prosecuted trade mark opposition proceedings, removal actions and registrations, and domain name disputes in Australia and overseas.

 Matthew has acted for several established licensing and franchising systems for over a decade including Fasta Pasta, Mitsubishi Motors, Chemtura, BioGuard, and has assisted to establish several new franchise networks.
 His experience ranges from preparing documentation such as franchise agreements and disclosure documents, to representing franchisors in disputes and mediations.

-Matthew has been recognised as a recommended leading South Australian Intellectual Property lawyer in Doyle’s Guide (2017), and has been a Committee member of the Franchise Council of Australia since 2009.
+Matthew has been a Committee member of the Franchise Council of Australia since 2009.

 - Acting for Internode and its shareholders on its sale to ASX-listed iiNet Limited for in excess of A$100 million.

 - Assisting ASX-listed LBT Innovations throughout the development, prototyping, and commercialisation of its medical technology products.
 Recently assisted in concluding a A$6 million joint venture based in Switzerland to develop and distribute a diagnostic imaging device.

 - Acting for Novozymes, a world-leading producer of industrial enzymes headquartered in Copenhagen, in a strategic investment in a Sydney-based biotech company based on a target valuation of US$35 million.

 - Acting for oOh!media, an outdoor media company, on over 25 discrete business acquisitions (each ranging in price up to A$45 million) over several years.